 Cecilia Jimenez-Moreno, lead for neuromuscular disorders case study

 Cecilia Jimenez-Moreno, Research Physiotherapist, PhD at Newcastle University leads the PREFER NMD case study together with Dr. Grainne Gorman.
 NMD represent rare, serious and debilitating conditions with a high unmet need for treatments.
 Two diseases will be included: myotonic dystrophy type 1 and mitochondrial disorders; both characterise as multi-systemic and heterogeneous diseases which can be present in more than one family member.
 Patient preference studies in this field are scare, however their potential impact as encouragers for industry or as supporting evidence for regulatory authorities seems high.
 This case study will allow an insight into the field of patient preference studies in rare diseases and into diseases that may present learning difficulties.

-Angelo Paradiso, lead for lung cancer case study
+Serena Oliveri, lead for Lung Cancer case study

 Patient representatives in clincial case studies work

 The patient representation in the PREFER clincial case studies is led by Muscular Dystrophy UK (MDUK), together with the European Cancer Patients Coalition (ECPC).